-If there was ever an industry that had its own language it’s SEO.
+If there was ever an industry that had its own language, it’s SEO.
 Even the name of the industry is an acronym!
-The following in depth glossary was put together to assist you in deciphering the many terms used to rank your site.
+The following in-depth glossary was put together to assist you in deciphering the many terms used to rank your site.

 I wish I could take credit for this comprehensive guide.
-However, at the bottom of the page you’ll see the many resources I used to compile these terms.
+However, at the bottom of the page, you’ll see the many resources I used to compile these terms.

-I went through over a thousand phrases from a host of other sites and whittled it down to what I felt were the most important.
+I went through over a thousand phrases from a host of other sites and whittled them down to what I felt were the most important.
 I then edited or updated them to make them as easy to understand as possible.

 JUMP TO A LETTER